chyvak1831/starter/README.md

 # STARTER

-# WARNING!
-VERSION # 2 RELEASED!
-## But documentation still outstanding!
-It will be updated in next two days (**if fucking Russia not invade my country Ukraine**)

-# UPDATE: SORRY GUYS, CAN'T UPDATE DOCUMENTATION - I'M UNDER BOMBING IN KYIV.
-WILL BACK WHEN OUR ARMY DESTROY EACH RUSSIAN NAZI.
+Starter WooCommerce theme, how it looks/works by default see here https://starter-demo.dakha.info/.
-Open source, free to use - [MIT](https://choosealicense.com/licenses/mit/) license.
+Open source, free to use - MIT license.